“Worry is like a rocking chair. It gives you something to do but never gets you anywhere.”

 Sadly, many today live with chronic stress.
 Long-term chronic stress left untreated can lead to heart disease, diabetes, substance abuse, mental health disorders, and other illnesses.
 According to the American Psychological Association (APA), more than 75% of adults report they experience physical symptoms of chronic stress such as headaches, sleep issues, or fatigue.

 If you’re feeling ‘stress out’ or overwhelmed, you aren’t alone.
-And what’s important to keep in mind is that there are ways to relieve stress, both short-term and long-term.
-When you have a few stressed-out moments here and there, using some of the suggested ways to relieve stress fast will be helpful.
+And what’s important to keep in mind is that there are ways to relieve excessive stress, both short-term and long-term.
+When you have a few stressed-out moments here and there, using some of the suggested ways to relieve stress levels fast will be helpful.

 It’s important to understand that often what causes stress for one person doesn’t cause stress for the next.
 There are many who believe that it is how we perceive the situation more than the actual situation itself that causes ‘stress’.
 And while in some situations this may be true, when it comes to stress caused by trauma, it most likely isn’t.
 However, it’s vital to understand that the thought process that accompanies the stressful event, ongoing event, or situation, is often what is causing the feelings of being overwhelmed and stressed out.